siddharthapal8240/MediaMetric/README.md

-# Media Metric
+# Media Metrics

-Media Metric is an AI-powered platform designed to help users analyze and optimize their social media strategies.
-With engaging visualizations and actionable insights, Media Metric makes it easy to track and enhance performance across various post types.
+Media Metrics is an AI-powered platform designed to help users analyze and optimize their social media strategies.
+With engaging visualizations and actionable insights, Media Metrics makes it easy to track and enhance performance across various post types.

 ## Key Features